 Removal of advert:

-Shortly afterwards, the original red and black SMRT logos were replaced with new full red SMRT logos.
+Shortly afterwards, the original red and black SMRT logos were replaced with full-red SMRT logos, reflecting SMRT’s updated company logo.

-The trial of SMB136C was highly successful, generating much positive feedback from many commuters.
-Following the trial, SMRT Buses initiated the purchase of 50 more Mercedes-Benz Citaros in the first production batch, as part of its fleet renewal programme.
+The trial of SMB136C was successful, generating positive feedback from many commuters.
+Following the trial, SMRT Buses initiated the purchase of 50 more Mercedes-Benz Citaro buses in the first production batch, as part of its fleet renewal programme.
 This was spurred by LTA granting public buses an exemption from the Additional Registration Fee (ARF), making importing the Citaros significantly more affordable.

-SBS Transit, having evaluated SMB136C, had another Citaro (SMB148T) modelled with its own interior specifications.
-It was a success, and the company proceeded to make a bulk order of 300 units.
-Eventually, many more units were brought in, and by 2016, there will be over a thousand units running on Singapore roads.
+SBS Transit also evaluated SMB136C and had another Citaro (SMB148T) modelled with its own interior specifications prior to delivery to SMRT Buses.
+The company proceeded to make a bulk order of 300 units, and subsequent batches of orders introduced over a thousand units to Singapore’s roads.